 Find yourself hungry soon after breakfast.
 Can't help but start reaching for those unhealthy snacks, as cravings start to creep in before lunch?
 Your body is trying to tell you that your chosen breakfast is not keeping you fueled for long enough.

 If you want your healthy breakfast to do you good, be sure to pick one that’s going to keep you feeling full all the way until lunch.
 The best way to do that and avoid the mid-morning hunger pangs (which can then often lead to less healthy choices) is to fuel up with foods that are rich in protein, fibre and healthy fats.

 The key is to keep those blood sugar levels stable and here are some fantastic foods to help you do just that:

 Once again, we must give a shout-out to wondrous quinoa.
-Not only is this South American staple high in protein, it is also high in fiber, vitamins and minerals.
+Not only is this South American staple high in protein, but it is also high in fibre, vitamins and minerals.
 This is a winning combo for helping to ensure that you continue to feel satisfied throughout the day.

 Kick-Start Your Metabolism